Originally posted 6/27/11, 8:46 pm.

 I have just researched Minhag Teiman a bit - and while I did not get all the details - I did finally just confirm with a Teimani Talmid Hacham: that Teimanim do indeed observe a form of Aveilut during Sefirah

 He also mentioned their minhag to count Sefirah using Aramaic.

-This means re: Aveilut in Sefirah that it is even more widely "nispasheit" than EG the restrictions of Meat and Wine during Hodesh Av, when Teimanim only restrict themselves on Erev Tisha b'av after Hatzot.
+This means that Aveilut in Sefirah, that it is even more widely "nispasheit" than, for example, the restrictions of meat and wine during Hodesh Av, since Teimanim only restrict themselves on Erev Tisha b'av after Hatzot.

 A few comments:

 A. Both The Teimani and the S'phardic practices seem to be unrelated to the Crusades